gskielian/CodeCraft/README.md

 sudo python APM.py starwars
 ```

+Note: In place of **starwars** feel free to place any figfont that can display numbers.

 References
 ----------
 Python code is loosely based on [this gist](https://gist.github.com/electronut/5730160) by [electronut](https://github.com/electronut)

-eventlog is based on work by[dannvix's](https://github.com/dannvix)
+eventlog is based on work by [dannvix](https://github.com/dannvix)

 Mods to keylogger-osx
 =====================